NethermindEth/docs/docs/fundamentals/configuration.md

   </TabItem>
   </Tabs>

-  The behavior after pruning completion:
+  The action to take on pruning completion.

-  - `None`: Do nothing.
-  - `ShutdownOnSuccess`: Shut Nethermind down if pruning has succeeded but leave it running if failed.
-  - `AlwaysShutdown`: Shut Nethermind down when pruning completes, regardless of its status.

   Allowed values:

-    - `None`
-    - `ShutdownOnSuccess`
-    - `AlwaysShutdown`
+    - `None`: No action.
+    - `ShutdownOnSuccess`: Shuts Nethermind down when pruning succeeds but leaves it running when fails.
+    - `AlwaysShutdown`: Shuts Nethermind down when pruning completes, regardless of its status.

   Defaults to `None`.